 Vaishnava Papankusha Ekadashi is a fasting day for Hare Rama devotees that is observed on the ‘ekadashi’ (11th day) during the Shukla Paksha (the waxing phase of moon) in the month of 'padmanabha’ in the Vaishnava calendar.
 This ekadashi falls between the months of September to October as per the Gregorian calendar.
 Devotees worship Lord Krishna on this day and keep a sacred fast to come closer to their deity.
 The Vaishnava Papankusha Ekadashi is observed for spiritual attainment.
 It is believed that by religiously keeping this vrat every year, all the sins of the person will be pardoned and he/she will attain ‘moksha’ or salvation.

-Vaishnava Papankusha Ekadashi 2017 was on October 01 Sunday
+Vaishnava Papankusha Ekadashi 2018 is on October 20 Saturday

 Rituals during Vaishnava Papankusha Ekadashi:

 - For Vaishnava devotees, Ekadashi fasting is an obligatory practice as suggested by Srila Prabhupada.
 The fasting can be observed without water, by drinking only water, in taking fruits or ‘phalahar’.
 However the kind of fasting should be determined before the start of the Vaishnava Papankusha Ekadashi.

 - Full fasting on the day is more blissful as it helps to control senses.
 The vrat starts with ekadashi sunrise and continues till the ‘dwadashi’ (12th day) sunrise.
 Devotees observing a complete fast should even not eat anything after sunset on the previous day also.
 Consuming grains and all kinds of pulses is strictly prohibited on the day of ekadashi.
 Even prasad made from grains must also not be eaten by the observer of the Vaishnava Papankusha Ekadashi.